 When a trailer is not towed, cancel the trailer mode to get the optimum gear shifting.
-Proceed as for the RECC (ROADSTER ELECTRONIC COMMAND CENTER) in SECONDARY CONTROLS subsection but use the following options.
+Proceed as per the RECC (ROADSTER ELECTRONIC COMMAND CENTER) in SECONDARY CONTROLS subsection but use the following options.

-WHEN VEHICLE IS STOPPED
+TYPICAL - WHEN VEHICLE IS STOPPED

-WHEN VEHICLE IS MOVING
+1 YPICAL - WHEN VEHICLE IS MOVING